Understanding Your Insurance Buying Options

 Full control: Some consumers prefer making their own decisions without agent input.
 Direct channels give you complete autonomy over coverage selection and policy management.

-Tech-enabled features: Many direct insurers invest heavily in mobile apps, usage-based insurance programs, and digital tools — including AI-powered quote platforms — that can be more advanced than traditional agent platforms.
+Tech-enabled features: Many direct insurers invest heavily in mobile apps, usage-based insurance (UBI) programs, telematics discounts, and AI-powered quote platforms.
+Learn more about car insurance industry trends reshaping how insurers price and deliver coverage in 2026.

 Simplified access: If you've already decided on a specific insurance company, buying direct eliminates the intermediary and provides immediate access to that carrier's offerings.